Skip to main content

 You can also talk to your vet about adding pumpkin to your cat's food, which provides extra fiber that may help firm up their stool.
 Hypoallergenic diets for cats and kittens with food allergies may also be something to consider.

-Regardless of the cause, your vet may prescribe a cat-safe anti-diarrheal agent to slow or stop the diarrhea and provide your kitty with some relief.
-Although it might be tempting to give your cat anti-diarrheal medication from your medicine cabinet, over-the-counter anti-diarrheal made for humans contain ingredients that are not safe for cats.
+Regardless of the cause, your vet may prescribe a cat-safe antidiarrheal agent to slow or stop the diarrhea and provide your kitty with some relief.
+Although it might be tempting to give your cat antidiarrheal medication from your medicine cabinet, over-the-counter antidiarrheal made for humans contains ingredients that are not safe for cats.
 Severe cases of diarrhea, and diarrhea involving young kittens, may also require the delivery of intravenous or subcutaneous fluids to treat dehydration.

 When Should I Take My Cat to the Vet for Diarrhea?